shahcompbio/shahwebsite/README.md

 Then `bundle exec jekyll build` works as normal.

-In short, running `bundle install && bundle exec ruby _scripts/update-and-preprocess.rb && bundle exec jekyll build && bundle exec jekyll serve` will do everything you need.
+In short, running `bundle install && bundle exec ruby _scripts/update-and-preprocess.rb && bundle exec jekyll serve` will do everything you need.

 ## Updating